Dr Zia Wadud

 - Sustainable Cities

-- Ownership and mobility services in an automated vehicle environment, and its impact on energy use, carbon emissions and distributional equity (EPSRC DTP)
+- Ownership and mobility services in an automated vehicle environment, and its impact on energy use, carbon emissions and distributional equity

 - Tradeoff and complementarity between energy use, transport and food choices under personal carbon trading (Priestley Doctoral Scholarships)